-Credit for prior education at an accredited institution acceptable to Valley College is granted to incoming students if it is appropriate to the program in which the student has enrolled at Valley College.
-It is the student's responsibility to secure transcripts and provide school catalogs and/or course syllabi for evaluation to Valley College when requested in order to complete an evaluation.
-If the transcripts are not in English, they must be translated and evaluated by an approved agency, and any costs incurred in connection thereof should be incurred by the student.
+Credit for prior education at an accredited institution acceptable to Valley College may be granted to incoming students based on an official transcript when a "C" or better course grade(s) has been earned at the previous school.
+The acceptance of credit transfers is at the discretion of Valley College.
+It is the student's responsibility to provide Valley College with the necessary documentation as requested, such as the student's transcript, the previous school's catalog and/or course syllabi, to aid in the credit transfer evaluation process.
+If the student's college transcript(s) is not in English, the transcript must be translated and evaluated by a Valley College approved agency, and any associated costs will be incurred by the student.